JaD33Z/Ez-Cost-Chef-App/README.md

             return False
  ```

-TO RUN APP: Clone repository, or download as zip file.
+**TO RUN APP: Clone repository, or download as zip file.
 Open folder in your prefered code editor or IDE.
 The file to run this app is main.py.
-In your browser go to 127.0.0.1:5000 and it will be running on local host.
+In your browser go to 127.0.0.1:5000 and it will be running on local host.**

-Or from terminal:
+*Or from terminal-*

 Navigate to app's current directory:

 ```